-Delete a bookmark by swiping over it from right to left and choosing Delete (or use the Edit button to select multiple bookmarks and delete them at once).
-Deleting a bookmark doesn't affect the score it came from, but deleting a score deletes all of its bookmarks.
+Delete a bookmark by swiping over it from right to left and choosing the Delete (trash can) action.
+You can also use the Edit button to select multiple bookmarks and delete them at once.
+Note that deleting a bookmark doesn't affect the score it came from, but deleting a score deletes all of its bookmarks.